-Survivor: Island of Extinction concluded filming earlier this week, and more information is leaking out, including that the season’s big twist could mean that every single player is still eligible to win the show on day 36, during the last episode.
+Survivor: Edge of Extinction concluded filming earlier this week, and more information is leaking out, including that the season’s big twist could mean that every single player is still eligible to win the show on day 36, during the last episode.

 Yes, the entire Survivor 38 cast might still be on the show during episode 14.